 GeneCards Summary for RAG2 Gene

 RAG2 (Recombination Activating 2) is a Protein Coding gene.
 Diseases associated with RAG2 include Combined Cellular And Humoral Immune Defects With Granulomas and Severe Combined Immunodeficiency, Autosomal Recessive, T Cell-Negative, B Cell-Positive, Nk Cell-Negative.
-Among its related pathways are RET signaling and Cytokine Signaling in Immune system.
+Among its related pathways are RET signaling and Interleukin-7 signaling.
 Gene Ontology (GO) annotations related to this gene include chromatin binding and methylated histone binding.

 UniProtKB/Swiss-Prot Summary for RAG2 Gene